bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 3. *Regular-streaming* (base type) - a generic module which receives an event, does some data transformation and sends transformation to the next processing step.

-4. *Batch-streaming* - a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
-A batch is a minimum data set for a module to collect the events in the stream.
-Batches are collected in a window.
-The data is processed in the batch module applying the method of a sliding window.
+4. *Batch-streaming* - a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular-streaming type).
+For each stream input messages are collected into batches.
+Then batches are collected in a window.
+Windows of several streams are transferred to the module.
+Thus, the module allows processing of data from several streams at the same time.

 The modules can be strung in a pipeline as illustrated below: